cornell-chem-7870/lecture_notes/lecture-01-intro_vectors.md

   name: python3
 ---

-# Chapter 1.1: A Deeper look at Vectors
+# A Deeper look at Vectors

 ## Learning Objectives